domikini/docker_create_private_registry/README.md

-# docker_create_private_registry
-Create private registry for Docker
+# Create private registry for Docker